Seminars at the University of Cologne in the summer semester 2021

 Schlüsselqualifikation: Linguistische Grundlagen für mehrsprachiges Recht (Key qualification: Linguistic foundations for multilingual law), taught by Johanna Mattissen-Piaszenski

 Lawmaking as well as legal interpretation are subject to the rules of language, the non-observance of which may lead to unintended legal consequences.
-This is all the more true for multilingual law, such as EU or international law, which, despite translations into structurally different languages and despite different legal traditions, must meet all mutilateral linguistic formal and substantive requirements.
+This is all the more true for multilingual law, such as EU or international law, which, despite translations into structurally different languages and despite different legal traditions, must meet all mutilateral linguistic requirements both in grammatical form and content.

-Linguistics as a scientific discipline deals with the analysis and description of languages and human linguistic ability.
+Linguistics as a scientific discipline deals with the analysis and description of languages and human linguistic faculty.
 The seminar offers an introduction to the basics of linguistics and works out which areas are relevant to jurisprudence and in what way.
-Special attention will be paid to the similarities and differences between the European languages in which our multilingual legally binding supranational legal acts exist, which are supposed to establish equal law in all EU member states.
+Special attention will be paid to the similarities and differences between the European languages in which the multilingually binding legal acts exist, which are supposed to establish equal law in all EU member states.

-Awareness of general linguistic pitfalls, the interaction of legal terminology with regulatory, national, and supranational legal terminology, and of convergences, divergences, and pseudo-divergences in multilingual law leads to more informed confidence in legal analysis.
+Awareness of general linguistic pitfalls, the interaction of legal terminology on the national and supranational level with the terminology of the field to be regulated, and of convergences, divergences, and pseudo-divergences in multilingual law leads to more informed confidence in legal analysis.